-Comcare is the Workers Compensation scheme for Commonwealth employees.
-The scheme also applies to employees of a number of private corporations who have elected to become members of the scheme (usually national corporations who have employees across more than one state).
+Comcare is the workers compensation scheme for Commonwealth employees.
+The scheme also applies to employees of a number of private corporations that have elected to become members of the scheme (usually national corporations who have employees across more than one state).

 Am I entitled to make a claim?

 If you have been injured “in the course of your employment”, you may be entitled to compensation.

 Injuries considered to arise from the “course of employment” include (but are not limited to) injuries which occur:

 - As a result of violence at work

 - While travelling for work